+Principle 10 Work against

-Work against corruption in all its forms, including extortion and bribery.
+corruption in all its forms, including extortion and bribery.

 Our Anti-Bribery and Corruption policy sets our commitment to conducting our affairs so as to combat bribery and corruption.
 The Group's trading activities must be conducted with honesty and integrity and in accordance with the law, ensuring that the Group is compliant with the anti-bribery and/or anti-corruption legislation of any jurisdiction applicable from time to time to any Group company.
-The Group operates controls and procedures to minimise the risk that no one acting on its behalf:
+The Group operates controls and procedures to minimise the risk that any employee or agent acting on its behalf: